InTEGr8or/nofakingway/content/correcting-common-word-games.md

   - A single task can be carried out with perfection, but not forever.
 - "Antifa" are not anti-fascist, but pro-socialist.
 	- They boast that they are hard on Hitler-types, with "punch a Nazi in the face", but they are soft on Stalin-types, and socialist history itself.

+## Dimensions, Differentiation, and Coordinates

+We live in a time of great political and cultural upheaval.
+It hasn't lead to battle lines, fortunately, because the opposing forces are so mingled within societies, but the conflicting ideals are clashing accross many minor lines of skirmish.

+What is causing the conflict?
+It is a confusion sewn long ago.